Calvin-Xu/road-runner-docs/tour/coordinate-frame.md

 In order to describe 2D motion, we need a consistent global coordinate frame.
 Within this global frame, the robot's position can be described using typical Cartesian $$(x,y)$$ coordinates.
 In addition to the linear position, the robot has a heading $$\theta$$ defined as the angle between the front of the robot and the global $$x$$ axis.
 The position and heading together constitute the robot's pose.

-2D vectors and poses are built into the library and serve as primtiives for many other classes.
+2D vectors and poses are built into the library and serve as primitives for many other classes.

 {% code-tabs %}
 {% code-tabs-item title="Java" %}